🇩🇪 Germany digital nomad visa

 • Family: Spouse and dependent children may be included on the same application.

-Here's where it gets tricky.
-While the visa itself might seem straightforward, Germany's tax system is not.
-As soon as you spend more than 183 days in Germany within a calendar year, you're generally considered a tax resident.
-This means you'll owe German income tax on your worldwide income.
-The standard income tax rate can go up to 42%, plus solidarity surcharge and potentially church tax.
+Here's where many freelancers stumble: German tax residency.
+If you spend more than six months in Germany within a calendar year, you are generally considered a tax resident.
+This means your worldwide income becomes subject to German income tax.
+The standard income tax rate can climb up to 42%†, plus solidarity surcharges and church tax if applicable.